SiMuR-UO/uniovi-simur-wearablepermed-hmc/README.md

                -u https://github.com/Simur-project/uniovi-simur-wearablepermed-hmc.git
           ```

-          or permanent configure pip3 with this command:
+          or permanent configure pip3 with this command to avoid the previous errors from 3.11+

           ```
           $ python3 -m pip config set global.break-system-packages true
           ```

-- **STEP02**: creare your repo under SIMUR Organization with the name **uniovi-simur-wearablepermed-hmc** and clone
+- **STEP02**: creare your repo under SIMUR Organization with the name **uniovi-simur-wearablepermed-hmc** and clone the previous scaffoled project

      ```
      $ cd git